anchore/syft/README.md

 ## Private Registry Authentication

-Syft uses the [authn](https://github.com/google/go-containerregistry/tree/main/pkg/authn) library to solve for private registry access.
+Syft uses the [authn](https://github.com/google/go-containerregistry/tree/main/pkg/authn) package to solve for private registry access.

-The config file listed in the linked authn library is where your credentials are stored when authenticating with private registries via some command like `docker login`.
+The config file listed in the linked authn package is where your credentials are stored when authenticating with private registries via some command like `docker login`.

 An example plain text `config.json` looks something like this:
 ```